 - 1/2 cup crumbled Feta cheese

 - 2 T + 1/4 cup coarsely grated Parmesan cheese

 - salt and fresh ground pepper to taste

-- reduced-fat sour cream for serving, optional but good
+- sour cream for serving, optional but good

 - Cut the large piece of zucchini into fourths lengthwise, and use a sharp spoon to scrape out the pithy center part and seeds, leaving about 1/2 inch of flesh on the skin.